 The majority of Corby's issued and outstanding Voting Class A Common Shares are owned by HWSL.
-HWSL is a whollyowned subsidiary of PR.
+HWSL is a wholly-owned subsidiary of PR.
 Therefore, HWSL is Corby's parent and PR is Corby's ultimate parent.
 Affiliated companies are subsidiaries, which are controlled by Corby's parent and/or ultimate parent.

-The companies operate under the terms of agreements that became effective on September 29, 2006.
+The companies operate under the terms of agreements that became effective on September 29, 2006 (the "2006 Agreements").
 These agreements provide the Company with the exclusive right to represent PR's brands in the Canadian market for 15 years, as well as providing for the continuing production of certain Corby brands by PR at its production facility in Windsor, Ontario, for 10 years.
-Corby also manages PR's business interests in Canada, including the Windsor production facility.
-Certain officers of Corby have been appointed as directors and officers of PR's North American entities, as approved by Corby's Board of Directors.
-In 2015, the production and administrative agreements were each renewed for a further 10-year term, commencing October 2016.
+On August 26, 2015, Corby entered into an agreement with PR and certain affiliates amending the September 29, 2006 Canadian representation agreements, pursuant to which Corby agreed to provide more specialized marketing, advertising and promotion services for the PR and affiliate brands under the applicable representation agreements in consideration of an increase to the rate of commission payable to Corby by such entities.
+On November 11, 2015, Corby and PR entered into agreements for the continued production and bottling of Corby's owned-brands by Pernod Ricard at the HWSL production facility in Windsor, Ontario, for a 10-year term commencing September 30, 2016.

-In addition to the aforementioned agreements, Corby signed an agreement on September 26, 2008 with its ultimate parent to be the exclusive Canadian representative for the ABSOLUT vodka and Plymouth gin brands, for a five-year term, which expired October 1, 2013 and was extended as noted below.
+In addition to the aforementioned agreements, Corby signed an agreement on September 26, 2008, with its ultimate parent to be the exclusive Canadian representative for the Absolut vodka and Plymouth gin brands for a five-year term, which expired October 1, 2013 and was extended as noted below.
 These brands were acquired by PR subsequent to the original representation rights agreement dated September 29, 2006.

-On November 9, 2011, Corby entered into an agreement with a PR affiliate for a new term for Corby's exclusive right to represent ABSOLUT vodka in Canada from September 30, 2013 to September 29, 2021, which is consistent with the term of Corby's Canadian representation of the other PR brands in Corby's portfolio.
-On September 30, 2013, Corby paid \$10.3 million for the additional eight years of the new term pursuant to an agreement entered into between Corby and The Absolut Company Aktiebolag, an affiliate of PR and owner of the ABSOLUT brand, to satisfy the parties' obligations under the 2011 agreement.
+On November 9, 2011, Corby entered into an agreement with a PR affiliate for a new term for Corby's exclusive right to represent Absolut vodka in Canada from September 30, 2013 to September 29, 2021, which is consistent with the term of Corby's Canadian representation of the other PR brands in Corby's portfolio.
+On September 30, 2013, Corby paid \$10.3 million for the additional eight years of the new term pursuant to an agreement entered into between Corby and The Absolut Company Aktiebolag, an affiliate of PR and owner of the Absolut brand, to satisfy the parties' obligations under the 2011 agreement.

 On March 21, 2016, the Company entered into an agreement with Pernod Ricard UK Ltd. ("PRUK"), an affiliated company, which provides PRUK the exclusive right to represent Lamb's rum in Great Britain effective July 1, 2016.
 Previously, Lamb's rum was represented by an unrelated third party in this market.
 The agreement is effective for a five-year period ending June 30, 2021.
+The agreement was amended again on March 21, 2021 to modify the list of products represented by PRUK and to extend the term of the agreement for a five-year period ending June 30, 2026.